Product

 Where we are honest about our gaps

 FrameQuery is in early access.
-We are not pretending otherwise.
-Here is what we do not have yet:
+We're not pretending otherwise.
+What we don't have yet:

-And here is what we do have that is worth calling out:
+And what we do have that's worth calling out:

-- Index sharing.
+• Index sharing.
 You can share your search index with collaborators so they can search your footage without re-processing it.
+Share via local file export, Google Drive, Dropbox, or a network folder, all free on every plan.
+On Pro+, cloud-hosted sharing adds streamable video previews for subscribers, plus access management so you can see who's using your index and revoke access at any time.
 This works across machines and keeps the original media on your storage.

 We are a small team building something we think is genuinely missing from the market.
 Every tool listed above does things we cannot.
-But none of them combine AI-powered visual and transcript search with native cinema RAW support and a local-first architecture.
+But none of them combine AI-powered visual and transcript search, biometric people matching with real privacy compliance, collaborative reviews, and native cinema RAW support in a hybrid architecture with cloud processing and local search.
 That specific combination is what we are building toward.

 The gap we are trying to fill